Idle Scholarship for Graduate Study in New York

 Occidental is a distinguished liberal arts College of some 1500 undergraduates; it sits on a fine campus situated in Eagle Rock, Los Angeles.
 It has some very unusual internship and semester programmes, including the only undergraduate internship at the United Nations in New York.

 The Idle Scholar will spend one semester (four months) in New York, studying International Relations in the context of the United Nations, and gaining work experience in a department of the UN itself.
-All fees, the cost of single-room in New York are covered; the Idle Scholarship also provides a generous travel allowance.
+Tuition fees for the semester are covered, under an agreement between Pembroke and Occidental.
+The Idle Scholarship itself has a value of £5000 which is to cover accommodation costs in New York (at today’s rates this is about $7,500 which covers $6000 for accommodation in New York and $577 for student health insurance).
+Any remaining money can then be used for visa costs and local travel (e.g. airport to lodgings).
+The College will contribute up to £1000 towards the cost of a return transatlantic flight.
 Details of the courses offered by Occidental are available online at www.oxy.edu.
 Prospective applicants should study these closely, and present their application accordingly.

-Applicants should submit a CV, together with a statement of not more than 500 words describing their academic interests and their proposed course of study in America, to the Tutorial Office by the Friday after the end of full term (November 30th ).
+Applicants should submit a CV, together with a statement of not more than 500 words describing their academic interests and their proposed course of study in America, to Sally Clowes in the Tutorial Office by the first day of Lent term, Tuesday 13 January.
 Applicants should ensure that the CV and statement of interests between them cover the following points:

-Applicants should also ask their Director of Studies or Tutor (or other appropriate referee, such as a supervisor) to provide them with a reference, to reach the Tutorial Office by the same date, November 30th.
-Interviews for the shortlisted candidates will be held at the beginning of the Lent Term 2013.
+Applicants should also ask their Director of Studies or Tutor (or other appropriate referee, such as a supervisor) to provide them with a reference, to reach Sally Clowes in the Tutorial Office by the same date, Tuesday 13 January.
+Interviews for the shortlisted candidates will be held by the end of January.